ChaosExAnima/echonyc.blog/src/content/blog/just-a-little-lovin.md

 categories:
     - 'larp'
 coverImage: 'images/87624-img_20190808_115723.jpg'
+coverAlt: 'Close up of purple glasses, a pink feather, and a picture of a feather'
 ---

 > _I walked with my lover, hand in hand, looking down at blue gems winking in the green grass when my tears would let me.
 We stopped, and I heard Death say,_